 There are a couple things you should know about renting in Chicago.
 For one, all the neighborhoods are great in that they each have their unique style and community.
 You’ll be able to find one that matches your interests and personality; for example, Pilsen — where Common Violet is located — is perfect for foodies, culture enthusiasts, and art lovers.

 Our Common coliving homes in Chicago are perfect for anyone new to the city, offering fully furnished, private bedrooms within beautiful shared suites.
 Your rent includes utilities, WiFi, free laundry, free weekly cleaning, and Smart TVs, which translates into hundreds of dollars a month in savings.
-If you want to live in the heart of the action we also offer private apartments at LINEA by Common in Downtown Loop – with amenities including a fitness center, rooftop deck, and jacuzzi pool.

 Navigating the city will be a breeze when you live in these furnished coliving homes in Chicago, close to all the attractions mentioned above.
 Tour our homes today.